 US Department of Housing and Urban Development: www.hud.gov/groups/seniors.cfm

 There are several commercial sites (.com) you will find if you put key words such as caregivers, seniors, or homecare into your browser.
 They are eager to help with your research and decision, although they may not be neutral, and are often selling a product.
 Check to see how a facility qualifies to be listed with them.One example of such sites is www.seniorlivingmap.org which maps locations with links.

 After reading these pages, you may find it helpful to make an appointment with a PSRC staff person (609) 924-7108 to discuss options and questions.
 It may also be helpful to hire a professional case manager to support you in the process, particularly if family members are distant.
 There are also professional moving assistants who help with sorting and organizing.
 Eldercare attorneys can assist with legal and contract concerns and financial planners or long term care planners can help with financial issues.
 We hope these pages assist you in your search.

 SENIOR LIVING ADVISORS: There is an emerging niche for "senior living advisors."
-Some of these say there is no fee, because they get paid by the residential community for the placement.
-This is similar to some of the print "senior living directories which only include paid ads."
-Some are independent, some are franchised.
-Others are fee-for-service.
-Staff may have varying credentials; there is no regulating agency.
+Some of these say there is no fee, because they get paid by the residential community for the placement,similar to some of the print "senior living directories" which only include paid ads.
+See Geriatric Care Managers page.

 The Princeton Senior Resource Center does not endorse any of the resources listed on these pages.
 We collect and provide information from many sources as a service to those seeking services in the Princeton area.
 No listed provider pays to be in our directory.